cwlin4916/MinimumEntropyCoupling/README.md

 ## Src File Structure

-- `data_generation_algorithm1.py`: Contains the algorithm for generating data matrices with a specific entropy coupling characteristic.
+- `data_mec_gen.py`: Contains the algorithm for generating data matrices with a specific entropy coupling characteristic.

-- `model.py`: Defines the neural network architecture used for the entropy coupling model.
+- `mec_trainer.py`: Defines the the boiler plate code for training mec model.

-- `trainer.py`: Contains the Trainer class responsible for orchestrating the model training process with the provided data.

-- `trainer1.py`: May represent an alternative or updated training script with variations from `trainer.py`.

 ## Installation